 Have you ever got embarrassed by seeing a spelling mistake in the e-mail you’ve sent to your client or partner?
 Then you will love these tools!
 They check your writing for grammatical, spelling, and punctuation mistakes.
 You can use them as apps, download them to your computer, or install them as plugins to your browser.
 Irreplaceable if you create ANY content.

 While Grammarly will be helpful only when you’re using English, LanguageTool works for 28 different languages.
 But its accuracy depends on the community – it’s an open-source app and some languages are more developed than others (compare 2947 rules for the Catalan to 7 rules for the Belarusian).

-It’s like a spellchecker, but for the style.
-Do you put a whole lot of effort into making your texts sound very smart and beautiful?
+Hemingway App is something like a spellchecker, but for the style.
+Do you put a whole lot of effort into making your texts sound very smart and sophisticated?
 Don’t.
 Really.
-Your visitors don’t come to your website to enjoy sophisticated prose but to get information.
+Your visitors don’t come to your website to enjoy sublime prose but to get information.
 It’s a great app to check if your posts, emails, or articles aren’t too long or complex.

 We’ve started using it very recently and so far it’s the best tool for social media monitoring I know.
 It searches the Internet for the set keywords, allowing you to track mentions, brand, name, competitors, news from the niche and whatever you need.
 It helps you track your online presence and reputation (don’t hope that all the opinions about your product will have @ or # to be easily tracked!) but also reach ambassadors, influencers, and potential customers.

 A few days ago they introduced a new feature: Brand24 Interactions for Twitter, Facebook, and Instagram mentions, showing how popular a given post is.
 Which makes it even cooler!